 For a bit of a peek at what the actual fighting was like you have to avoid the generals and try to piece it from the reports of the average fighting man.
+The following are my favourites, which is why I have translated them and put them up here.
 My favourite by a mile in this respect is Carnets de route d’un artilleur à cheval 1917 - 1920: Mes Chevaux dans la poussière et dans la boue by Serge Mamontov, who fought as a horse artilleryman throughout the whole war in the south.
 Large parts of La Guerre en Russie et en Siberie by L Grondijs are also very good in this respect.
-Included elsewhere on this site is the excellent The Lost Legion by Gustav Becvar, who fought with the Czech Legion.
+There is also the excellent The Lost Legion by Gustav Becvar, who fought with the Czech Legion.

 The following have books have sections giving interesting details of the fighting: Arms of Valor by Pavlo Shandruk (for Ukrainian nationalists against Reds and Whites), The Unmaking of a Russian by Nicholas Wreden (with Iudenich), Russia, My Native Land: a US Engineer Reminisces and Looks at the Present by Gregory P Tschebotarioff (Whites in the South), Farewell to the Don by H N H Williamson (an Englishman’s observations in the south), Notes of a Red Guard by Eduard M. Dune (mostly early fighting in Moscow), Years Off my Life by A V Gorbatov (20 pages of his time as a low level cavalry commander), and The Wind of Morning by Hugh Boustead (an interesting 20 pages on his time in south Russia).
 Although containing elements of fiction, the Red Cavalry Stories by Isaac Babel is essentially an eye-witness view of what it was like in the Konnarmiya.